 - dry suit: Flood water contains sewage and other toxic waste.
 If you have to go out in it, always wear protection.
 Sanitize gear that has come in contact with flood water.

-- Distress signals: These include a signal flares.
+- Distress signals: These include a signal flares. and signal mirrors.

 - Glow sticks: These improve visibility during stormy and dark conditions.